 - Chopped almonds: Incorporate chopped almonds into the batter for a nice crunch and extra almond flavor.

-- Amaretto liqueur: For an adult twist, you can add a splash of amaretto liqueur to the batter.
+- Amaretto: For an adult twist, you can add a splash of amaretto liqueur to the batter.
 It's an almond-flavored liqueur that pairs well with the cupcakes.

 - Lemon zest: Adding some lemon zest brightens up the flavor profile.